Round fold maps and the topologies and the differentiable structures of manifolds admitting explicit ones: The topologies and the differentiable structures of manifolds admitting round fold maps having good algebraic and differential topological conditions

-\begin{proof} Assume that a round fold map $f:M \rightarrow {\mathbb{R}}^n$ satisfying the condition (\ref{thm:11.1}) exists.
+\begin{proof} Assume that a round fold map $f:M \rightarrow {\mathbb{R}}^n$ satisfying the condition (\ref{thm:9.1}) exists.

-\ \ \ By Theorems \ref{thm:8} and \ref{thm:10}, $M$ is represented as a connected sum of a finite number of closed manifolds admitting round fold maps with singular sets consisting of $2$ connected components and each manifold is represented as a connected sum of a manifold having the structure of a smooth $S^{m-n}$-bundle over $S^n$ and a manifold in a class of ${\Theta}_{(m,n)}$.
+By Theorems \ref{thm:6} and \ref{thm:8}, $M$ is represented as a connected sum of a finite number of closed manifolds admitting round fold maps whose singular sets consist of two connected components and each manifold is a manifold regarded as the total bundle of a smooth $S^{m-n}$-bundle over $S^n$.

-\ \ \ Conversely, assume that the condition (\ref{thm:11.2}) holds.
-By Theorem \ref{thm:1} (\ref{thm:1.1}) or Example \ref{ex:2}, each manifold having the structure of a smooth $S^{m-n}$-bundle over $S^n$ appearing as an ingredient of the connected sum admits a $C^{\infty}$ trivial round fold map with the singular set consisting of $2$ connected components such that the inverse image of an axis of the map is diffeomorphic to the cylinder $S^{m-n} \times [-1,1]$.
-By Proposition \ref{prop:2}, Example \ref{ex:3} or Theorem \ref{thm:5}, a manifold $M$ represented as a connected sum of a finite number of manifolds having the structures of smooth $S^{m-n}$-bundles over $S^n$ and a manifold in a class of ${\Theta}_{(m,n)}$ admits a round fold map $f:M \rightarrow {\mathbb{R}}^n$ satisfying the condition (\ref{thm:11.1}).
+Conversely, assume that the condition (\ref{thm:9.2}) holds.
+By Theorem \ref{thm:1} (\ref{thm:1.1}) and Example \ref{ex:2} (\ref{ex:2.1}), each manifold appearing as an ingredient of the connected sum admits a $C^{\infty}$ trivial round fold map whose singular set consists of two connected components such that the inverse image of an axis of the map is diffeomorphic to the cylinder $S^{m-n} \times [-1,1]$.
+By Proposition \ref{prop:2} or Example \ref{ex:4}, a manifold $M$ represented as a connected sum of a finite number of manifolds regarded as the total spaces of smooth $S^{m-n}$-bundles over $S^n$ admits a round fold map $f:M \rightarrow {\mathbb{R}}^n$ satisfying the condition (\ref{thm:9.1}).